nodejs/security-wg/processes/cve_management_process.md

     releases are available.
 The description should be a subset of the details in that blog.

+    Ensure that the contact address entered in the form is `cve-mitre-contact@iojs.org`.
+Anything else may require slow, manual verification of the identity of the CVE submitter.

     For each CVE listed, the additional data must include the following fields updated with appropriate data for the CVE
 ```